 The emphasis in this context is upon believing in Christ instead of false heresies and philosophies about to be denounced.
 This is faith anchored in Christ, resting in him.
 It is the soul’s reliance upon him.
 Our faith should sink into him as the anchor sinks into the floor of the sea.

-Paul thanked God for two things: one vertical and one horizontal; one horizontal and visible and the other perpendicular and invisible.
+Paul thanked God for two things: vertical and horizontal, horizontal and visible, and the other perpendicular and invisible.
 “Faith in Christ”–that is perpendicular and invisible.
 “Love for all the saints” is horizontal and visible.
 We prove we have faith in Christ when we love the saints.
 We demonstrate faith when we love the brethren.
 Faith is for the sake of love.
 We do not love for the sake of faith.

 The value of our faith lies in the object of our faith.